-The course begins in Year 9 with a series of foundation projects that introduce students to skills and techniques that are necessary to successfully complete the course.
+In Year 9 we will begin with a series of foundation projects that introduce students to skills and techniques that are necessary to successfully complete the course.
 In years 10 and 11 they will complete a selection of projects of which the initial themes will be set by their class teacher.
 These projects will then form their coursework portfolio.